Hosted by site sponsor WebMate.

 The iPad has become more-and-more powerful -- and although many models still are perhaps best suited for consumption of content rather than significant productivity -- the original iPad Air very well could serve as the only computing device for many users when it was first released.

-The original 12.9" iPad Pro certainly is designed to be a full fledged computer and definitely could be the only computer for many.
+The original 12.9" iPad Pro certainly was designed to be a full fledged computer and definitely could be the only computer for many.
 For those who primarily love to draw, when combined with the pressure sensitive Apple Pencil, the iPad Pro could be better than a "traditional" notebook computer, even.
 It is worth noting that the iPad Pro costs a similar amount as a Mac notebook, as well.

 If you're a user who would find the drawing capability of the iPad Pro particularly worthwhile, and perform other creative tasks like basic photo and video editing (but do more limited text input), and it is within your budget, the original iPad Pro (or a subsequent model) definitely is well worth considering.